JonGarbayo/absalign/README.md

 This technique can also (of course) be applied to the X axis, with ``transform: translateX(-50%)``, or both axes at the same time, with ``transform: translate(-50%, -50%)``.

 I added the other classes described in the "How to use it?" part to get a more complete set of positions.

+### What happens in the polyfill
+The polyfill just dynamically applies the old-fashion technique described higher, *via* JavaScript: it uses **a negative margin-top equal to the half of the element height** (or margin-left for a horizontal centering).
+So be sure to don't use any kind of margins in your absalign elements to keep away from bad surprises!